Frequently Asked Questions

 -

 No, all participants need to bring their own water.
 It is strongly encouraged to bring at least 2 gallons of water per day.
 Reminder any water on site is not safe for human consumption due to heavy agricultural run off and contamination.
-You are responsible for bringing everything you need to the event, and packing it all out (that includes grey water).
+You are responsible for bringing everything you need to the event, and packing it all out (this includes trash and grey water).

 -